jkaljokey-hub/Azure-Production-Web-App-Environmen/README.md

 # Cloud-Based Multi-Environment Application
-A complete Node.js application deployed on Azure App Service with isolated SQL databases, private networking, monitoring, and automated CI/CD.

 ## 📘 Project Overview
 A full Node.js web application running on Azure App Service, backed by two SQL databases, secured with private endpoints, monitored through Log Analytics, and deployed automatically using GitHub Actions and Terraform.

+### What You Gain From This Project
+-  High availability — your web app runs across isolated environments (Production & Staging) so updates never interrupt users.

+-  Instant monitoring — you can see logs, failures, and performance issues in real time through Azure Log Analytics.

+-  Reliable deployments — every change goes through a safe staging slot before reaching production, preventing downtime.

+-  Secure architecture — private networking, protected SQL databases, and controlled access reduce attack surfaces.

+-  Faster troubleshooting — connection failures, slow queries, and app errors appear immediately in your dashboards.

+-  Scalable design — the app can grow with more users without changing the architecture.

+-  Automated workflows — GitHub Actions handles deployments, so you don’t need to deploy manually.
    This architecture is designed for speed, safety, and reliability.

 ## 🏗️ Architecture Diagram
  ![ERP Azure Architecture](https://github.com/jkaljokey-hub/Azure-Production-Web-App-Environmen/blob/main/terraform/assets/ChatGPT%20Image%20May%203,%202026,%2002_23_20%20PM.png?raw=true)